-Too often companies dump courses on their employees and then wonder why they don’t finish them.
+In many cases, eLearning managers and HR supervisors wonder why learners don’t finish a course.
 As we mentioned in part one, it depends on factors like how much support is provided and how motivation is addressed.
-However, two of the biggest factors in determining whether a learner dropped out or completed a course are related to the course’s design and how it connects the learner with any sense of relevance.
+However, two of the biggest factors in determining whether a learner dropped out or completed a course are related to time and content presentation.

 In this post we’ll see how we can reduce dropout rates to make course worthy of completion.